Under the Hood

 Standardized Loading

 All loading functionality is inherited from a common source that handles the minutiae of loading data so that individually developed loading scripts can focus on the data.
 Every loading script is reversible, using a strategy called atomic transactions.
-This is what allows the loading code to be able to be re-used for the validation page, so that the errors and warnings that the researcher sees while validating their data is exactly what the curator sees when they attempt to load the submission into the database.
+This is what allows the loading code to be able to be re-used for the validation page.
+I.e. the same loading code that a curator runs to load the database is the same code that researchers run on the validation page, so that the errors and warnings that the researcher sees while validating their data is exactly what the curator sees when they attempt to load the submission into the database.
+This makes it easy for researchers and curators to communicate about problems in the submission.

 Customized Errors and Warnings and Handling